-Still & Bedford has a uniquely rich and long established history in eye care excellence.
+Still & Bedford has a uniquely rich and long established history in providing quality eye care.

 1948 – Mr Douglas Still qualifies as an Optometrist

-1950 – He opens his own Opticians practice from his house in Highfield Road, Bournemouth.
-It is named DC Still.
+1950 – He opens his practice from his house in Highfield Road, Bournemouth.
+He names it D. C Still.
 In the years that followed he writes articles for the Optometry journals, is elected on to the Dorset Local Optical Committee and The British Standards Council to advise on optical matters.

-1980 – Mr Jonathan Bedford is invited to join Mr Still’s Opticians practice in Highfield Road as well as being elected on to Dorset Local Optical Committee.
+1980 – Mr Bedford joins D. C Still in Highfield Road as well as the Dorset Local Optical Committee.
 Jonathan and Katharine work together with Mr Still, several other Optometrists, Consultant Ophthalmologist Mr Martin Pitts-Crick and Consultant Diabetologist Mr Ronald Hill to set up one of the first Diabetic Eye Screening schemes in the country.
 They also went on to help set up the Local Glaucoma Monitoring Scheme.

-1982 – The practice was renamed Still & Bedford when Mr Jonathan Bedford and his wife Katharine took on the practice from Mr Still.
+1982 – The practice is renamed Still & Bedford when Mr Bedford and his wife Katharine took on the practice from Mr Still.

-1985 – The Low Vision Clinic closed at the Hospital Eye Unit and Mr Jonathan Bedford saw a need to bring the Low Vision Service in to the local community.
-Mr Jonathan Bedford with the Chief Executive of the Local Health Service and Local Optical Committee develops the Community Low Vision Service that is still operational in Dorset.
+1985 – The Low Vision Clinic closed at the Hospital Eye Unit and Mr Bedford saw a need to bring a Low Vision Service in to the local community.
+Mr Bedford with the Chief Executive of the Local Health Service and Local Optical Committee develops the Community Low Vision Service.

 1994 – Rachel Edwards joins as Practice Manager.
 Achieving Optical Practice Support levels 2 & 3 from The Worshipful Company of Spectacle Makers and receives as WCSM prize for her contributions.
 Rachel is a key member at Still & Bedford and manages the day to day running of the practice to this day.

-Still & Bedford is approaching 70 years of serving the eye care needs of the community and has invested in an OptoMap imaging system which is 1 of only 2 in Dorset.
+Still & Bedford has achieved over 70 years of serving the eye care needs of the public and is proud to be one of the longest established independent eye care practices in Dorset.